urban ag working group

 The Urban Agriculture Working Group is a collaborative space for growers, advocates, policy experts, and institutions working to make urban farming viable, equitable, and supported across Pittsburgh and the region.
 We focus on advancing policies, programs, and infrastructure that empower growers and embed food production into the fabric of our city.

-The Urban Agriculture Working Group (UAWG) is currently in a transitional phase as we work to strengthen and realign the group’s purpose and impact.
-We are in the process of identifying new leadership and refining our focus to better serve the needs of urban growers across the Pittsburgh region.
-During this intentional pause, we are gathering input from stakeholders and reimagining how the group can be a more effective platform for advocacy, resource sharing, and community-building.
+The Urban Agriculture Working Group (UAWG) is moving into an exciting new chapter as we continue to strengthen and realign the group’s purpose and impact.
+We’ve identified new leadership and refined our focus to better serve the needs of urban growers across the Pittsburgh region.

 For questions, input, or to get involved in the relaunch process, feel free to contact us at info@pittsburghfoodpolicy.org.

-Active members of the group include a variety of organizations such as The Pennsylvania Association for Sustainable Agriculture, Hilltop Urban Farm, Sankofa Village Community Garden, Grow Pittsburgh, Penn State Extension, BUGS, National Young Farmers Coalition, Allegheny County Conservation District, Trellis Legal, Manchester Growing Together Farm, Hazelwood Urban Ag Team, East End Food Coop, and Phipps Homegrown.
+Active members of the group include a variety of organizations such as: The Pennsylvania Association for Sustainable Agriculture, Hilltop Urban Farm, Sankofa Village Community Garden, Grow Pittsburgh, Penn State Extension, BUGS, National Young Farmers Coalition, Allegheny County Conservation District, Trellis Legal, Manchester Growing Together Farm, Hazelwood Urban Ag Team, East End Food Coop, and Phipps Homegrown.

 Advocate for land use policies that support urban agriculture